zik-uralov/daily-jokes/joke_history.md

 - 2025-12-01 10:43:20: What do you call a group of killer whales playing instruments?
 An Orca-stra. (source: https://icanhazdadjoke.com/)
 - 2025-12-01 11:03:22: Where did the API go to eat?
 To the RESTaurant. (source: https://official-joke-api.appspot.com/jokes/programming/random)
 - 2025-12-01 11:23:23: Why do programmers always get Christmas and Halloween mixed up?
 Because DEC 25 = OCT 31 (source: https://official-joke-api.appspot.com/jokes/programming/random)
+- 2025-12-01 11:43:25: Chuck Norris commanded Russell Wilson to pass the ball instead of handing it off to Marshawn Lynch.
+Thats the reason why the Patriots won.........Seahawks should've won. (source: https://api.chucknorris.io/jokes/random)